avocadoge/avocadoge.github.io/index.md

 The modern world demands modern memecoins.

-Launching soon, 🥑 🐕, a unique and versatile meme token.
+Presenting AvocaDoge, 🥑 🐕, a unique and versatile meme token.

 For years we have heard how Avocados are keeping us poor.